TURKEY – Turkish Thrace (Edirne, Tekirdağ)

 Between it and the mosque is a unique Ottoman gravestone collection with hundreds of Islamic tombstones – generally round or square cylinders with turbans on top and lots of Arabic writing.

 Selimiye Mosque and its Social Complex.
 A World Heritage Site, this is one helluva mosque.
 Enter the large courtyard with red/white stone arches and 24 domes.
 The four minarets are very tall.
 The mosque is square with a gigantic dome supported by eight enormous pillars.
-As in all mosques, there is much Arabic writing and geometrics covering the inside.
+As in all mosques, much Arabic writing and geometrics is covering the inside.
 Four concentric metal rings of lights lie over a central tiny fountain covered by a wonderful wood canopy painted in intricate designs.
 The place was packed.
 Free

 Uzunköprü Bridge (Long Bridge) is a 15th-century Ottoman bridge, which gave its name to the town of Uzunköprü.
 The bridge was built between 1426 and 1443 by head architect Muslihiddin on the orders of Ottoman Sultan Murad II.
 The ancient stone-built bridge with 174 arches, is 1,392 m (4,567 ft) long and up to 6.80 m (22.3 ft) wide.
 Some of the arches are pointed and some are round.
 When it was first completed, the structure was the longest bridge in the Ottoman Empire and later Turkey, a title that it held for 530 years until 1973, when it was surpassed by the Bosphorus Bridge in Istanbul.
 However, Uzunköprü is still the longest stone bridge in Turkey.